BrianLipscombe/power_standz/README.md

 All files and pages were validated by direct input using:

 * [Nu Html Checker](https://validator.w3.org/#validate_by_input)
-    - Errors currently exist but will hopefully be resolved if resubmission is called for.
+    - Errors currently exist but will hopefully be resolved if resubmission is deemed necessary.

 * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
     - No errors found.